-A gravity light is a light (an LED) that is powered for a useful amount of time by a slowly falling object, or mass.
-In the photo below, my masses are two jugs of water, and I'm using the LED as a reading light.
+This is version 1 of my gravity light.
+A gravity light is a light (one or more LEDs) that is powered for a useful amount of time by a slowly falling object, or mass.
+In the photo below, my masses are two jugs containing a total of 8 liters/2.1 US gallons of water, and I'm using 3 LEDs as a reading light.
+The drop height is 2 1/2 feet/0.75 meters.
 Once the object has fallen all the way, you simply lift it back up and the light is lit again.

 Video - Gravity Light - a Homemade/DIY one (version 1)

 This video gives an overview of the above homemade gravity light, the principle of how it works, and a demonstration of it in action.

 Note that this video says the run time is 2 minutes but with the addition of a counterweight as shown in the next video below, along with a simple electrical circuit the run time is 8 minutes.